primuszp/C-FLEX/README.md

 ## Installation Guide

 ### Prerequisites
 Please follow the github repos [C-FLEX2D](https://github.com/symphonylyh/C-FLEX2D) and [FLEX3D]((https://github.com/symphonylyh/FLEX3D)) to compile the programs and put them under `/bin/` folder.
-Executables on Windows platform are given here as examples.
+Executables on Windows and MacOS platforms are given here as examples.

 ### Environment
 [Anaconda](https://www.anaconda.com) is recommended to provide the environment of the Python code.